British Rail Class 319: Northern Rail/Arriva Rail North/Northern Trains

+In September 2023 it was reported that Northern Trains planned to withdraw its Class 319 fleet by the end of 2023, later delayed until January 2024.

+Northern Trains withdrew its Class 319 fleet on 2 January 2024.

 Southern

 When British Rail was privatised in the mid-1990s, the first 13 units (319001–013) were used for outer-suburban services by Connex South Central, with some temporarily losing their 25 kV AC overhead equipment.

 Seven more of the Class 319/0 sets (319014–020) were refurbished and dedicated to express services between London Victoria and Brighton, before later finding work on peak-only London Victoria to Guildford via West Croydon and London Victoria to Horsham via Three Bridges services.
 The dual-voltage capability was also used to introduce new services linking Rugby and Gatwick Airport via the West Coast and West London Lines in the 1990s.

 Successor company Southern continued to operate the fleet and reliveried it into its own colour scheme.
 It later went on to sublease Class 319/0 units to First Capital Connect for use on the Thameslink route, before eventually releasing the entire fleet.